Education & Credentials

 - International Journal of Radiation Oncology, Biology and Physics, Reviewer

-- Dr. Mutyala has published over 40 peer-reviewed articles, book chapters and editorials.
-He has published in International Journal of Radiation Oncology, Biology and Physics, Brachytherapy, Gynecological Oncology and several others.
+- Dr. Mutyala has published over 40 peer-reviewed articles, book chapters, and editorials.
+He has published in the International Journal of Radiation Oncology, Biology and Physics, Brachytherapy, Gynecological Oncology and several others.
 He gives lectures locally, nationally and internationally, and serves on several national committees.
-He is involved with teaching medical students and residents at University of Arizona College of Medicine - Phoenix and at Mayo Clinic.
+He is involved with teaching medical students and residents at the University of Arizona College of Medicine - Phoenix and at Mayo Clinic.

 - American Society for Radiation Oncology

 - American Association for Physician Leadership

 - NRG Oncology